• Skip to primary navigation

 • It is optional to use dried Italian herbs and garlic powder or garlic salt in the dough.

 You are going to love how easy this recipe is to make.
-Making gluten free You are going to love how easy this recipe is to make.
+Making gluten free: You are going to love how easy this recipe is to make.
 I break it down into simple steps.

 Making gluten free breadsticks from scratch will yield a crusty, delicious breadstick that holds up to dipping into sauces!
-The active yeast version is made in less time, so if you want to enjoy these quicker; I recommend this instead of the sourdough version.
+The active yeast version is made in less time, so if you want to enjoy these quickly, I recommend this instead of the sourdough version.

-a bowl with gluten free flour, sourdough starter and water
+A bowl with gluten free flour, sourdough starter and water.

 Step 1 With Sourdough Starter: In a large bowl, add ½ cup sourdough starter to gluten free flour blend, baking powder, and salt.